linzhiqiu/t2v_metrics/README.md

 pip install -e .
 ```

-Run `pip install t2i_metrics`.
+(not yet implemented) Run `pip install t2i_metrics`.
 The following Python code is all you need.

 ```python
 import t2i_metrics